 Heinz Field, home to the Pittsburgh Steelers, is a monument to Western Pennsylvania football tradition and, especially, to the fans.
 To understand just what Heinz Field represents to the Pittsburgh Steelers and the city of Pittsburgh, however, you first have to understand the events which brought us to this day.

-The Steelers' roots in Pittsburgh date back to July 8, 1933 when they were founded under the name Pittsburgh Pirates by Arthur Joseph Rooney.
-They were a member of the Eastern Division of the 10-team NFL, five of which remain: Pittsburgh Steelers, Chicago (Arizona) Cardinals, Green Bay Packers, Chicago Bears and New York Giants.
+The Steelers' roots in Pittsburgh date back to July 8, 1933, when they were founded under the name Pittsburgh Pirates by Arthur Joseph Rooney.
+They were a member of the Eastern Division of the 10-team NFL, five of which remain: Pittsburgh Steelers, Chicago (Arizona) Cardinals, Green Bay Packers, Chicago Bears, and New York Giants.

 The Steelers were not always the thriving team that they are today, however.
 In their first seven seasons, the Pittsburgh Steelers won only 22 games.
-Professional football just wasn't a priority in Pittsburgh, where baseball and college football were much more popular, so Art Rooney often took the Steelers away from their home at Forbes Field, and on the road to cities such as Johnstown, PA; Youngstown, OH; and New Orleans, LA.
+Professional football just wasn't a priority in Pittsburgh, where baseball and college football was much more popular, so Art Rooney often took the Steelers away from their home at Forbes Field, and on the road to cities such as Johnstown, PA; Youngstown, OH; and New Orleans, LA.
 Through it all, Rooney never faltered in his resolve to make pro football successful in Pittsburgh.